Spin glass models from the point of view of spin distributions: Sherrington--Kirkpatrick model

 It remains to show that

 and

-where for simplicity of notations we will write limits for $N\to\infty$ rather than over the above subsubsequence.
-The proof of this is identical to Talagrand's proof of the Baffioni-Rosati theorem in \cite{SG2}.
-First of all, if $\e_g$ denotes the expectation in the randomness of $G_{\xi'}(\vrho)$ conditionally on the randomness in $\la\cdot\ra$ then standard Gaussian concentration implies that (see, for example, Lemma 3 in \cite{Posit})
+where for simplicity of notations we will write limits for $N\to\infty $ rather than over the above subsubsequence.
+The proof of this is identical to Talagrand's proof of the Baffioni--Rosati theorem in~\cite{SG2}.
+First of all, if $\mathbb {E}_g$ denotes the expectation in the randomness of $G_{\xi'}(\vrho)$ conditionally on the randomness in $\la\cdot\ra$, then standard Gaussian concentration implies that (see, e.g., Lemma~3 in~\cite{Posit})

-for some small enough constant $c$ and since
+for some small enough constant $c$, and since

-for large enough $A>0$ we get
+for large enough $A>0$, we get

-Therefore, if we denote $ \log_A x = \max(-A,\min(\log x, A)) $ then for large enough $A,$
+Therefore, if we denote $ \log_A x = \max(-A,\min(\log x, A)), $ then for large enough~$A$,

-Next, if we define $\ch_A\, x = \min(\ch\, x,\ch\, A)$ then using that
+Next, if we define $\ch_A x = \min(\ch x,\ch A)$, then using that

 we can write

 By H\"older's inequality we can bound this by